lovasko/tabl/README.md

 +----------+------+------------------+
 ```

+## Dependencies
+`Text.Tabl` strives to be as lightweight as possible and depends only on
+the following two packages:
+* `base`
+* `text`

+It is written in the Haskell 2010 language and uses the
+`OverloadedStrings` extension.

 ## Settings
 The following sections provide detailed description of the layout settings,
 which can be separated into three categories: environment adaptation, column